ZetCode

 }

-In the code example, we create a pipe with io.Pipe.
-We write to the pipe's writer in a goroutine and then copy the data from the pipe's reader to the standard output using io.Copy.
+This program creates a pipe using io.Pipe, writes data to the pipe's writer within a goroutine, and copies the data from the pipe's reader to standard output using io.Copy.

 go func() {